-Figure 3-9 depicts the number of PM{10} California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 13-year period.
+Figure 3-9 depicts the number of PM{10} California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 14-year period.
 State exceedances are more common across sites than the federal exceedances shown in Figure 3-1.
-Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2020 (Year 13) had a record number of state exceedances, 180, over the 13-year monitoring period.
-The Community site has seen a low number (< 10) of state 24-hr PM10 standard exceedances consistently since 2015.
+Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2021 (Year 14) had a record number of state exceedances, 216, over the 14-year monitoring period.
+The number of state exceedances at the Landfill site in Year 14 exceeds the previous record of 180 exceedances set in Year 13.
+The Community site has seen a low number (< 10) of state 24-hr PM{10} standard exceedances consistently since 2015.
 In Year 12 however, the number of exceedances at the Community site climbed back up to 16 due to the wildfire and smoke activities in the fall quarter of 2019.
-For Year 13, state exceedances at the Community site decreased to 14.
+For